AllieWu/Personal-Site/README.md

 4. You should now be able to see your website at the link in the 'Github Pages' section of the repository's settings (defaulted to https://USER.github.io/REPONAME/)

 5. **If you have a custom domain, you must replace the default website link with your custom domain link after every npm deployment.
-You also have to update the CNAME file in the gh-pages branch with several variations of your domain.**
+Sometimes, you also have to update the CNAME file in the gh-pages branch with several variations of your domain.**

-    Mine is the following:
+    My CNAME file is the following:

     ```allisonwu.com ```